Jac0xb/lighthouse/README.md

 (From the testing library, blackhat program is a test program designed to emulate existing drainer programs)

 The transaction is then sent to the Solana blockchain.
 The assertion fails because the token balance is found to be `0` instead of `90` during assertion instruction.
-Having failed the assertion, the Lighthouse program then fails the transaction.
+Having failed the assertion, the lighthaus program then fails the transaction.

-**Guardrail Example**: A transaction builder puts a Lighthouse assertion instruction that consists of checking a BONK USD price oracle account and asserts that it needs to be above a certain value or the transaction will fail.
+**Guardrail Example**: A transaction builder puts a lighthaus assertion instruction that consists of checking a BONK USD price oracle account and asserts that it needs to be above a certain value or the transaction will fail.

-**Whitehat Example**: The game SVBonk involves sending 1000 BONK to their program, if one minute elapses the first user to interact with SVBonk wins the jackpot.
-Lighthouse could be used to demonstrate to the creators of SVBonk about a potential exploit (that has now been patched).
-The exploit involves failing the transaction if the transaction builder made a state assertion which checked that they were the winner of the game at the end of the transaction, if they weren't the transaction would fail, thus exploiting the game by spamming transactions which will either succeed (win the game) or fail (no BONK sent).
-Lighthouse can be seen as a new useful tool for Solana smart contract developers to reason about and test state change exploitable edge cases in their smart contract.
+**Whitehat Example**: The game SVBonk involves sending 1000 BONK to their program, if one minute elapses the first user to interact with SVBonk wins the jackpot. lighthaus could be used to demonstrate to the creators of SVBonk about a potential exploit (that has now been patched).
+The exploit involves failing the transaction if the transaction builder made a state assertion which checked that they were the winner of the game at the end of the transaction, if they weren't the transaction would fail, thus exploiting the game by spamming transactions which will either succeed (win the game) or fail (no BONK sent). lighthaus can be seen as a new useful tool for Solana smart contract developers to reason about and test state change exploitable edge cases in their smart contract.

 **Jito Bundle Guardrail Example**: A bad actor cosigns a drainer transaction so it cannot be altered.
-A wallet provider builds a bundle of transactions consisting of 1) the bad actor's transaction 2) a lighthouse assertion transaction built from the expected simulation changes.
-The lighthouse assertion transaction fails after catching the bad actor's unexpected state changes.
+A wallet provider builds a bundle of transactions consisting of 1) the bad actor's transaction 2) a lighthaus assertion transaction built from the expected simulation changes.
+The lighthaus assertion transaction fails after catching the bad actor's unexpected state changes.

 ## Features